Reliable Detection of Doppelg\"angers based on Deep Face Representations

-In contrast to monozygotic twins, so-called \emph{doppelgängers} refer to biologically unrelated lookalikes.
+In contrast to monozygotic twins, so-called \emph{doppelgängers} refer to biologically unrelated lookalikes, which have been reported to have high chances of false matches in zero-effort impostor attempts, too \cite{Rathgeb-Doppelgaenger-BIOSIG-2021}.
 Examples are depicted in figure~\ref{fig:ex}.
 Apart from demographic attributes, doppelgängers often share facial properties such as facial shape.
 Additionally, some facial properties may further be altered to obtain even higher similarity towards a target subject, \eg by using hair style or the use of makeup \cite{Rathgeb-MakeupAttackDetection-ACCESS-2020}.
 Like identical twins, doppelgängers are expected to yield high success probabilities as opposed to random zero-effort impostor attempts.
 This effect has already been confirmed by several researchers, \eg \cite{Lamba11,MOEINI20171,Smirnov17}.
 This may lead to serious risks in various scenarios, like blacklist checks, where innocent subjects may have a higher chance to match to a lookalike in the list.
 So far, only a few works have been devoted to detecting doppelgängers in facial recognition systems, \eg \cite{MOEINI20171,Rustam_2019}.
 However, proposed detection schemes have reported unpractical error rates, \ie above 10\%.
 This prevents such detection methods from being used in real-world deployments of face recognition, since they would either not be able to reliably detect doppelgängers at low false positive rates or cause an unacceptable amount of false rejections of the overall system.